febef/aws-cvpne/README.md

 This is PoC to connect to the AWS Client VPN with OSS OpenVPN using SAML authentication.
 Tested on macOS and Linux, should also work on other POSIX OS with a minor changes.

-See [my blog post](https://smallhacks.wordpress.com/2020/07/08/aws-client-vpn-internals/) for the implementation details.
+See [blog post](https://smallhacks.wordpress.com/2020/07/08/aws-client-vpn-internals/) for the implementation details.

 ## Content of the repository